ventus-ag/docs/_docs/tutorials/kubeflow.md

   resources:
     requests:
       storage: 10Gi
-  storageClassName: cinder |
 ```
+ - Apply this file to your cluster:
+<br /> `kubectl apply -f pvc.yaml`

-Specify name from file you created into `pvc-name` filed.
+ - Specify name from file you created into `pvc-name` filed.

 ![](../../assets/img/tutorials/tekton-pipelines/Run_details.png)

 ![](../../assets/img/tutorials/tekton-pipelines/Run_type.png)

+**Review experiment**

-After clicking on the newly created Run, you should see the pipeline run through the 'train', 'serve', and 'web-ui' components.
+After clicking on the newly created Run, you should see the pipeline run through the `train`, `serve`, and `web-ui` components.
 Click on any component to see its logs.
-When the pipeline is complete, look at the logs for the web-ui component to find the IP address created for the MNIST web interface
+When the pipeline is complete, look at the logs for the `web-ui` component to find the IP address created for the MNIST web interface:

 ![](../../assets/img/tutorials/tekton-pipelines/Experiment.png)

 Use IP you received in previous step and open web UI page with experiment's result:

 ![](../../assets/img/tutorials/tekton-pipelines/Experiment_result.png)

+Congratulations!
+You successfully finished this tutorial.

+Let's re-cap what we've done:
+- Created new kubernetes cluster for Kubeflow.
+- Deployed Kubeflow.
+- Compiled mnist pipeline example.
+- Uploaded pipeline to Kubeflow.
+- Created and ran new experiment.
+- As a result trained and served mnist model using Kubeflow in kubernetes.